-"To ensure the longevity and community relations of Japanese Americans, younger generations must take
+"To ensure the longevity and community relations of Japanese Americans, younger generations must take on the responsibility of cultural and historical preservation.
+Encouraging vounger generations to assume leadership positions requires more young members to be engaged and involved in the community.
+This can be done by having more events, mentorship programs and volunteer opportunities. . . .
+Young generations must also have a feeling of community and connection to participate more actively within the JACL.
 "Mentorship programs could help create stronger bonds to bridge the gap between generations.
 This would allow for more community relations and inspire young members to take responsibility for preserving our traditions and culture....
 "Students could shadow community leaders and organizers and help host different events.
 This would allow more hands-on experiences and promote leadership skills.
 It would also allow younger generations to understand more about the work older generations put into preserving our community and the history of the JACL.
 This could be done through youth groups or on a larger community scale, but it is important for retention of involvement to truly connect and allow younger generations to invest more time and energy."